sat-utils/sat-api/README.md

 | 0.2.x    | 0.6.x |

-## Documentation

-The documentation includes information on the STAC spec, how to use the API, manage Elasticsearch, as well as how to deploy your own API on AWS.
-Access the documentation [here](docs/docs.md)

 ## Development

 Sat-api includes a number of NPM packages (in the packages/ directory) that are used to create and populate an instance of sat-api.
 See the [sat-utils org on NPM](https://www.npmjs.com/org/sat-utils) for the full list of packages.
 [Lerna](https://github.com/lerna/lerna) is used for for managing these packages.

-The latest version released is on the [master branch](https://github.com/sat-utils/sat-api/tree/master), and the latet development version is on the [develop](https://github.com/sat-utils/sat-api/tree/develop) branch.
+The latest version released is on the [master branch](https://github.com/sat-utils/sat-api/tree/master), and the latest development version is on the [develop](https://github.com/sat-utils/sat-api/tree/develop) branch.

 ### Building local version